 Stochastic models with discrete time and step semantics have the following important advantage over those having just an interleaving semantics.
-The underlying Markov chains of parallel stochastic processes have the additional transitions corresponding to the simultaneous execution of concurrent (i.e. non-synchronized) activities.
+The underlying Markov chains of parallel stochastically timed processes have the additional transitions corresponding to the simultaneous execution of concurrent (i.e. non-synchronized) activities.
 The transitions of that kind allow one to bypass a lot of intermediate states, which otherwise should be visited when interleaving semantics is accommodated.
-When step semantics is used, the intermediate states can be also visited with some probability (this is an advantage, since some alternative system's behaviour may start from these states), but this probability is not greater than the corresponding one in case of interleaving semantics.
+When step semantics is used, the intermediate states can also be visited with some probability (this is an advantage, since some alternative system's behaviour may start from these states), but this probability is not greater than the corresponding one in case of interleaving semantics.
 While in interleaving semantics, only the empty or singleton (multi)sets of activities can be executed, in step semantics, generally, the (multi)sets of activities with more than one element can be executed as well.
 Hence, in step semantics, there are more variants of execution from each state than in the interleaving case and the executions probabilities, whose sum should be equal to 1, are distributed among more possibilities.
 Therefore, the systems with parallel stochastic processes usually have smaller average run-through.
 In case the underlying Markov chains of the processes are ergodic, they will take less discrete time units to stabilize the behaviour, since their TPMs will be denser because of additional non-zero elements outside the main diagonal.
 Hence, both the first passage-time performance indices based on the transient probabilities and the steady-state performance indices based on the stationary probabilities can be computed quicker, resulting in faster quantitative analysis of the systems.
 On the other hand, step semantics, induced by simultaneous firing several transitions at each step, is natural for Petri nets and allows one to exploit full power of the model.
+Therefore, it is important to respect the probabilities of parallel executions of activities in discrete time SPAs, especially in those with a Petri net denotational semantics.